shokupan

 • Place the browned butter into a heat-proof container, add the cinnamon, cardamom and nutmeg.

 • Once the butter has reached room temperature, add the salt, brown and demerara sugar.
-Mix until combined and emulsified.
-You may have to use a whisk or hand blender, the mixture should not be split.
-If the butter is too warm the sugar will not be able to fully mix.
+Mix until emulsified, using a hand blender here is recommended.

 • Place dough onto a lightly floured work surface, roll the dough into a 30x60cm rectangle, at about 0.5cm thickness.